A pioneering drugs testing service launched in England, the Philippines set a climate precedent, and California set a welcome record, plus more

-They don’t call it the Sunshine State for nothing.
+They don’t call it the Golden State for nothing.
 This week it emerged that solar energy helped California source almost 100 per cent of its electricity from renewables for a brief period on 30 April.

 The state’s main grid ran on 99.9 per cent green energy for around two minutes, the California Independent System Operator said.

 California has set a target to have all of its electricity come from zero-carbon sources by 2045.
 The latest figures suggest that it could be on track.

 Another week, another green energy milestone.
 On Monday, Europe’s largest floating solar farm was towed to its moorings on Portugal’s Alqueva reservoir.